csprh/HABNetDatacubeExtraction/README.md

 GroundTruth/dayEndFraction: Take into account the time of capture and time zone GroundTruth/dayStartFraction:
-GroundTruth/resolution:  Resolution of the output images (in metres) GroundTruth/distance1:  Distance from centre (lon,lat) of the edge of each image GroundTruth/projection:  Type of projection of the output images
+GroundTruth/resolution:  Resolution of the output images (in metres) GroundTruth/distance1:   Spatial width of datacube (in metres) GroundTruth/projection:  Type of projection of the output images
 ```